flare-foundation/docs/docs/infra/observation/deploying.md

-# Deploying an Observation Node
+# Deploying an Observer Node

 ## Introduction

-Observation nodes enable anyone to observe the network and submit transactions.
+Observer nodes enable anyone to observe the network and submit transactions.
-Unlike [validator nodes](../../tech/validators.md), which provide state consensus and add blocks, observation nodes remain outside the network and have no effect on consensus or blocks.
+Unlike [validator nodes](../../tech/validators.md), which provide state consensus and add blocks, observer nodes remain outside the network and have no effect on consensus or blocks.

-Running an observation node is optional.
+Running an observer node is optional.
 However, submitting transactions through your own node offers a number of benefits:

 * Transactions are sent directly to the network instead of through a third party, removing a potential security risk.